shamkeev/shamkeev.github.io/README.md

 - Wrote comprehensive tests to ensure code quality and reliability (tests that sometimes passed)
 - Participated in code reviews and provided constructive feedback (with a side of sarcasm)

-### A very important IT and MIS guy at International Non Profit Organization
+### A very important MIS guy at an International Non Profit Organization
 *January 2016 - September 2021*

 - Was responsible for a variety of stuff here (jack of all trades, master of none)